waukeenmky/ScreenRecorder/README.md

 ![imageApp](https://user-images.githubusercontent.com/69509445/90051097-bc311980-dd09-11ea-9678-93f663993fa2.png)

 A simple screen recorder application for you to save and store the video of your work.
-It may come handy especially when you dont have any other software application for recoreding.
+It may come handy especially when you dont have any other software application for recording.

 ## Built With
 * ElectronJS